-The LOMC process was developed to amend or revise the published flood hazard information by letter, as frequently as needed to keep the FIRMS up-to-date.
+The LOMC process was developed to amend or revise the published flood hazard information by letter.
+The process can be used as frequently as needed to keep the FIRMs up-to-date.
 FEMA has several types of LOMCs:

-- MT-1 (Amendments): Letter of Map Amendment (LOMA), Letter of Map Revision based on Fill (LOMR-F), Conditional LOMA/LOMR-F. - MT-2 (Revisions): Letter of Map Revision (LOMR), Conditional LOMR (CLOMR), and Physical Map Revision (PMR)
+- MT-1 (Amendments): Letter of Map Amendment (LOMA), Letter of Map Revision based on Fill (LOMR-F), and Conditional LOMA/LOMR-F. - MT-2 (Revisions): Letter of Map Revision (LOMR), Conditional LOMR (CLOMR), and Physical Map Revision (PMR).

-This guidance document applies specifically to MT-2 requests and the required data necessary for processing.
-For information on MT-1 requests, refer to FEMA Guidance Document 65, MT-1 Technical Guidance.
+This guidance document applies specifically to MT-2 requests and the required data necessary for processing them.
+For information on MT-1 requests, refer to "FEMA Guidance Document 65, MT-1 Technical Guidance."